Chinatown’s most iconic restaurants

-From raucous dumpling joints to epic banquets and fifty-year-old fine diners, no visit to Chinatown is complete without a feast at one of these foodie favourites.
+From raucous dumpling joints to epic banquets and fifty-year-old fine dining establishments.
+No visit to Chinatown is complete without a feast at one of these foodie favourites.
+Visiting Chinatown to celebrate the Lunar New Year?
+Find the best events, banquets and dining deals.

 Flower Drum